<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <figure class="wp-block-image size-large is-resized"><img loading="lazy" decoding="async" width="577" height="1024" src="https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-577x1024.jpeg" alt="" class="wp-image-2564" style="width:483px;height:auto" srcset="https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-577x1024.jpeg 577w, https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-169x300.jpeg 169w, https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-768x1364.jpeg 768w, https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-865x1536.jpeg 865w, https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-1153x2048.jpeg 1153w, https://agileparenting.net/wp-content/uploads/dont-take-old-experiences-scaled.jpeg 1441w" sizes="(max-width: 577px) 100vw, 577px" /><figcaption class="wp-element-caption">Brigitte saw this on a window in Copenhagen last winter.</figcaption></figure>

-<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="842" height="1024" src="https://agileparenting.net/wp-content/uploads/door-842x1024.jpeg" alt="" class="wp-image-2568" srcset="https://agileparenting.net/wp-content/uploads/door-842x1024.jpeg 842w, https://agileparenting.net/wp-content/uploads/door-247x300.jpeg 247w, https://agileparenting.net/wp-content/uploads/door-768x934.jpeg 768w, https://agileparenting.net/wp-content/uploads/door-1263x1536.jpeg 1263w, https://agileparenting.net/wp-content/uploads/door-1684x2048.jpeg 1684w, https://agileparenting.net/wp-content/uploads/door.jpeg 1839w" sizes="(max-width: 842px) 100vw, 842px" /><figcaption class="wp-element-caption">Brigitte&#8217;s to-do list.
-On the left door you see the open to-do.
-On the right door you see the done stuff.</figcaption></figure>
+<figure class="wp-block-image size-large"><img loading="lazy" decoding="async" width="842" height="1024" src="https://agileparenting.net/wp-content/uploads/door-842x1024.jpeg" alt="" class="wp-image-2568" srcset="https://agileparenting.net/wp-content/uploads/door-842x1024.jpeg 842w, https://agileparenting.net/wp-content/uploads/door-247x300.jpeg 247w, https://agileparenting.net/wp-content/uploads/door-768x934.jpeg 768w, https://agileparenting.net/wp-content/uploads/door-1263x1536.jpeg 1263w, https://agileparenting.net/wp-content/uploads/door-1684x2048.jpeg 1684w, https://agileparenting.net/wp-content/uploads/door.jpeg 1839w" sizes="(max-width: 842px) 100vw, 842px" /><figcaption class="wp-element-caption">Brigitte&#8217;s to-do list in its natural habitat — open tasks on the left, conquered ones on the right.</figcaption></figure>

 <figure class="wp-block-image size-large is-resized"><img loading="lazy" decoding="async" width="702" height="1024" src="https://agileparenting.net/wp-content/uploads/Buchcover-702x1024.jpeg" alt="" class="wp-image-2565" style="width:473px;height:auto" srcset="https://agileparenting.net/wp-content/uploads/Buchcover-702x1024.jpeg 702w, https://agileparenting.net/wp-content/uploads/Buchcover-206x300.jpeg 206w, https://agileparenting.net/wp-content/uploads/Buchcover-768x1120.jpeg 768w, https://agileparenting.net/wp-content/uploads/Buchcover-1053x1536.jpeg 1053w, https://agileparenting.net/wp-content/uploads/Buchcover-1404x2048.jpeg 1404w, https://agileparenting.net/wp-content/uploads/Buchcover-scaled.jpeg 1755w" sizes="(max-width: 702px) 100vw, 702px" /></figure>